platonic-io/detsys-testkit/doc/advanced-testing-mini-course/README.md

         _otherwise -> qiDequeue fake
 ```

+To make it a bit easier to work with fault-injection we introduce the following helper functions.

 ``` haskell
 injectFullFault :: IORef (Maybe Fault) -> IO ()
 injectFullFault ref = writeIORef ref (Just Full)